 3. Take in the Christmas lights

 As a child, one of my favourite Christmas memories is driving through town to take in all of the homes decorated in Christmas lights.
-Wait until the sun goes down and enjoy the ride while sipping hot chocolate and cranking the Christmas carols.
+Wait until the sun goes down and enjoy the ride while sipping hot chocolate and listening to Christmas carols.
 It’s a tradition I’ve continued with Nick and now our girls too.

 4. Give back to others